 This week is part of a significant period of the Church year, that of the Tripod, which includes the days leading up to Lent, Lent, and Passion Week.
 A time of repentance and spiritual correction and also ends the series of weeks in the course of a Church year, which begins with the Holy Week.

 Jesus healed the sick on Passover Monday.
 But he also cursed the fig tree, which symbolizes the unfaithful man.

 On this Monday of the Great Week, we remember the blessed Joseph, the previous one, and the fig tree withered by the Lord’s curse.
 Joseph the pre-fruitful, the youngest son of the patriarch Jacob, was born to Rachel.
-He is an icon of Christ because, like him, our Lord was also envied by the Jews, was sold by his disciple for thirty pieces of silver, and was shut up in the dark pit of the grave.
-Rising from there by Himself, He conquers Egypt, that is, all sin overcomes it with power, and, as a lover of men, redeems us by giving us the food of the mystery, giving Himself for us, and feeding us with heavenly bread.
+He is an icon of Christ because, like him, our Lord was also envied by the Jews, and was sold by his disciple for thirty pieces of silver.
+And was shut up in the dark pit of the grave.
+Rising from there by Himself, He conquers Egypt, that is, all sin overcomes it with power.
+And, as a lover of men, redeems us by giving us the food of the mystery.
+Giving Himself for us, and feeding us with heavenly bread.

 Key Verse Related to Jesus performing miracles on Holy Monday.

-On Holy Monday, reaching Jerusalem, Jesus entered the temple courts and began driving out those who were buying and selling there.
-He overturned the tables of the money-changers and the benches of those selling doves, and would not allow anyone to carry merchandise through the temple courts.
+On Holy Monday, reaching Jerusalem, Jesus entered the temple courts and began driving out those buying and selling there.
+He overturned the tables of the money changers and the benches of those selling doves and would not allow anyone to carry merchandise through the temple courts.
 And as he taught them, he said, Is it not written: My house will be called a house of prayer for all nations.
 But you have made it a den of robbers.